-You already know massive amounts of debt could mean bad news for your finances.
-Tens of thousands of dollars worth of student loan or credit card debt costs you in interest payments and eats up your monthly cash flow.
-Debt can prevent you from saving more or achieving other financial goals important to you.
+You already know that a massive amount of debt could spell bad news for your finances.
+Tens of thousands of dollars in student loans or credit card debt can cost you in interest payments and eat up your monthly cash flow, preventing you from achieving other important financial goals and saving more.

-But not everyone has five-figures worth of debt or a huge balance that they need to repay.
-Perhaps you keep a small balance on your credit card.
-You may not even have debt if you pay that balance off every month before the end of the statement period.
+However, not everyone has five-figure debt or a large balance to repay.
+You may keep a small balance on your credit card, or you may not have any debt at all if you pay off the balance before the end of the statement period each month.

-Can this small balance hurt your credit score in the same way as a large balance?
-Let’s take a look at how credit scores work to answer this question.
+But can this small balance hurt your credit score in the same way as a large balance?
+Let's take a closer look at how credit scores work to answer this question.

 How Credit Scores Work